Scoliosis Chiropractic Care

-Anyone afflicted by scoliosis will generally have to go through the same three components to an effective program of care, those being assessment, diagnosis, and treatment.
+Anyone afflicted by scoliosis will generally have to go through the same three components of an effective program of care, those being assessment, diagnosis, and treatment.
 During the assessment phase, a patient will be screened to determine whether or not they have scoliosis, and how severe the situation is if they do have it.
-This is a non-invasive physical exam which can be accomplished in less than a minute, and is administered by a trained professional who observes the body closely for irregular spinal curvature or signs of uneven posture.
+This is a non-invasive physical exam that can be accomplished in less than a minute and is administered by a trained professional who observes the body closely for irregular spinal curvature or signs of uneven posture.

 If a person does have scoliosis, a healthcare professional can then initiate discussions about monitoring the situation and some type of treatment plan.
-Regular monitoring of scoliosis is a very important part of the overall care, because it’s necessary to determine whether or not the condition is worsening.
+Regular monitoring of scoliosis is a very important part of overall care because it’s necessary to determine whether or not the condition is worsening.

 Any program of treatment will aim to increase the mobility and functionality of a patient’s body.
-Because of the abnormal curves of the spine, there can be increased pressure on the weight-bearing joints of the body, and this can be pain which is felt throughout the body, not just the spinal area.
-Some potential treatment might include chiropractic adjustments, exercise, and bracing, although surgery might also be used as a last resort.
+Because of the abnormal curves of the spine, there can be increased pressure on the weight-bearing joints of the body, and this can be pain that is felt throughout the body, not just in the spinal area.
+Some potential treatments might include chiropractic adjustments, exercise, and bracing, although surgery might also be used as a last resort.